Ethical review in human sciences research

 - Prior to carrying out an impact assessment, please contact the Data Protection Officer (firstname.lastname@example.org) to determine whether your study needs an impact assessment

 - Data protection impact assessment (DPIA) - template

 9. Other possible attachments

 An ethical review statement is requested by the person who is in charge of the research and selected by the research team.
 The person in charge of the research is usually the main researcher of the study or the leader of the research project.

 Regarding theses, the student / doctoral candidate requests an ethical review statement jointly with the supervisor.

-The Ethics Committee for Human Sciences at the University of Turku issues ethical review statements to researchers and research organisations outside of the University of Turku and the Hospital District of Southwest Finland for a fee.
+The Ethics Committee for Human Sciences at the University of Turku issues ethical review statements to researchers and research organisations outside of the University of Turku and the wellbeing services county of Southwest Finland (Varha) for a fee.

 Fee rates for ethical review: